rg3h/whichShell/README.md

 <br>
 There are several ways to <i>try</i> to determine which shell the script is running, but across different operating systems (Windows, Apple, unix) different things happen.<br>
 <br>
-This is a set of simple scripts that print out various indicators.
+This is a set of scripts that print out various indicators.
 I've also included the same script with the directives #!/usr/bin/zsh and #!/usr/bin/bash  at the top so you can try them too.
 <br><br>
 <ol>